 The population of Barraba is 1400 people, their median age is 55 years.
 Aboriginal and Torres Strait Islander people make up 7% of the population.

-Barraba is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.
+Barraba is located within the Hunter New England and Central Coast Primary Health Network, this fact sheet provides an overview of community health for the region.

 Barraba Multi-purpose service is a 22-bed public hospital with an emergency department and providing integrated acute health, community health and aged care services.
 There are also a range of visiting services including drug and alcohol, speech therapy, dietitian, occupational therapist, Aged Care Assessment Team, women’s health, community dentist and podiatrist.